michael2012z/AlgorithmResearch/dynamic-programming/README.md

 ## Cases
 ### Rod cutting
 #### Problem description
-Given a rod of length n inches and a table of prices p~i~ for i = 1, 2, ..., n, determine the maximum revenue r~n~ obtainable by cutting up the rod and selling the pieces.
-Note that if the price p~n~ for a rod of length n is large enough, an optimal solution may require no cutting at all.
+Given a rod of length n inches and a table of prices p<sub>i</sub> for i = 1, 2, ..., n, determine the maximum revenue r<sub>n</sub> obtainable by cutting up the rod and selling the pieces.
+Note that if the price p<sub>n</sub> for a rod of length n is large enough, an optimal solution may require no cutting at all.

 ### Matrix-chain multiplication